KingTechNL/satisfactory-mapview/README.md

 The compose file features a couple of environment variables to configure it:
 - USER_DOMAIN: This is the domain name you want people to use to reach your map view.
 - SCHEME: The scheme that is used (http/https), default = https.
-- SAVE_NAME: The name for the symlink that is created internally, default = latest.
+- SAVE_NAME: The name for the symlink that is created internally, default = latest.sav.
 This feature doesnt always play nice.

 ## How does it work